-A registration for a disposition-modifier name MUST include the following information:
+A registration for a disposition-modifier name (used in the Disposition field of a message/disposition-notification) MUST include the following information:

-(a) The proposed disposition-modifier name.

-(b) A reference to a standards track RFC or experimental RFC approved by the IESG that describes the semantics of the disposition modifier.

-10.3 IANA registration form for MDN extension field names
+- (a) The proposed disposition-modifier name. - (b) A reference to a standards track RFC or experimental RFC approved by the IESG that describes the semantics of the disposition modifier. - 10.3.
+MDN extension field names

-A registration for an MDN extension field name MUST include the following information:
+A registration for an MDN extension-field name MUST include the following information:

-(a) The proposed extension field name.

-(b) The syntax for extension values, specified using BNF, ABNF, regular expressions, or other non-ambiguous language.

-(c) If extension field values are not composed entirely of graphic characters from the US-ASCII repertoire, a specification for how they are to be encoded as graphic US-ASCII characters in a Disposition-Notification-Options header.
+- (a) The proposed extension field name. - (b) The syntax for extension values, specified using BNF, ABNF, regular expressions, or other non-ambiguous language. - (c) If extension-field values are not composed entirely of graphic characters from the US-ASCII repertoire, a specification for how they are to be encoded as graphic US-ASCII characters in a Disposition-Notification-Options header.

-(d) A reference to a standards track RFC or experimental RFC approved by the IESG that describes the semantics of the extension field.
+- (d) A reference to a standards track RFC or experimental RFC approved by the IESG that describes the semantics of the extension field. - 11.
+Acknowledgments

-11. Acknowledgments